ethstorage/ethstorage-doc/storage-provider-guide/storage-provider-faq.md

 If there is a need to conserve CPU power anyway, you can tune down the values of syncing performance related flags, namely `--p2p.sync.concurrency` and `--p2p.fill-empty.concurrency`.
 See [here](#how-to-tune-the-performance-of-syncing) for detailed information.

-### What does it means when the log shows "The nonces are exhausted in this slot"

-When you see "The nonces are exhausted in this slot...", it indicates that your node has successfully completed all the sampling tasks within a slot, and you do not need to do anything about it.
-Starting from version `v0.1.13`, this log has been replaced with "Sampling done with all nonces".

 ### How do I know whether I've got a mining reward?

 You can observe the latest log that summarizes the mining status every minute, where succeeded indicates a successful mining submission.